Hazratbal Shrine

-The Hazratbal Shrine, popularly called Dargah Sharif (lit.
-'Holy Shrine'), is a Sufi dargah and mosque, located in Hazratbal locality of Srinagar, in the union territory of Jammu and Kashmir, India.
-The site contains A Holy Relic, Moi-e-Muqqadas, The Blessed Hair of The Holy Prophet Muhammad صلی اللہ تعالی علیہ وآلہ وسلم.
-It is situated on the northern bank of the Dal Lake in Srinagar, and is considered to be Kashmir's holiest Muslim shrine.
+The Hazratbal Shrine, also known as Dargah Hazratbal, is a Sufi dargah and mosque located in Hazratbal area of Srinagar, in the union territory of Jammu and Kashmir, India.
+The shrine houses the Moi-e-Muqqadas, a relic traditionally believed to be a hair strand of the Islamic Prophet Muhammad.
+The shrine is situated on the northern bank of Dal Lake in Srinagar and is regarded by many Muslims as the holiest Islamic religious sites in Kashmir.

 Etymology

 The name of the shrine is a combination of the Arabic word hazrat (lit. 'respected') and the Kashmiri word bal (lit. 'place').